paolamhunt/EducationForAll/README.md

 # EducationForAll
 This is my personal repo of notes and education materials that I have collected over the years.
-All of the materials in this repo are done using Python.:snake:
+All of the materials in this repo are done using Python.:snake: I believe in teaching at the lowest level of understanding -- something I picked up in my military years -- so the information should be easy to understand and replicate.

 "Education is too important to be left solely to the educators."